antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ### Filtering and exploring

-* Open a Chrome browser and use your R2 account to sign in in the collaborator's server of the R2 platform: <a href="https://hgserver2.amc.nl/" target="_blank">https://hgserver2.amc.nl</a> <br>
+* Open a Chrome browser and use your R2 account to sign in in the collaborator's server of the R2 platform: <a href="https://hgserver2.amc.nl/" target="_blank">https://hgserver2.amc.nl (also accessible via https://r2platform.com/hg2) </a> <br>

-Generally speaking, the R2 platform is easily accessible by the link <a href="https://r2.amc.nl" target="_blank">https://r2.amc.nl</a>, but today we work from our collaborator's server hgserver2.
+Generally speaking, the R2 platform is easily accessible by the links <a href="https://r2.amc.nl" target="_blank">https://r2.amc.nl | r2platform.com</a>, but today we work from our collaborator's server hgserver2.

 You're now on the R2 main page.
 This genomics analysis and visualization platform contains a wealth of data and bioinformatics tools to analyze the datasets.
 Step by step, researchers are guided through a web of options